 Thank you very much, and over to you, Matt.

 Matt: Thank you, John.
 OK, welcome everybody.
 Thank you for joining.
-This session is called Optimising – or Optimise Productivity with Office 365.
+This session is called Optimising – or Optimise Productivity with Microsoft 365.
 And as John said, my name’s Matt.
-I’m the Head Coach at Collaboration Coach and we are a technology and coaching and training business that’s spreading the word about how awesome Office 365 is.
+I’m the Head Coach at Collaboration Coach and we are a technology and coaching and training business that’s spreading the word about how awesome Microsoft 365 is.
 So thanks to John and Totality for sponsoring the event.
-I understand many of you will already be using Teams and Office 365, but if some of you are just getting started with it and you need any support, then Totality are there to help you.
+I understand many of you will already be using Teams and Microsoft 365, but if some of you are just getting started with it and you need any support, then Totality are there to help you.

 So I’ll be hosting for the next hour and I’ll be doing most of the talking.
 I’m joined by Alex, who’ll be running the webinar and manning the Q&A. So say hello, Alex.

 Matt: There you go.
 And don’t worry, you won’t have to look at me for the whole hour.
 So we’ve got some great demonstrations for you.
 I just turned on my video first of all to show you that I am real and to prove that I got dressed this morning.
 You should see the Q&A window open on the right-hand side of your meeting window in Teams.
 So, feel free to ask questions at any time in there.
 It’s pretty straightforward how to do it.
 You can ask questions anonymously or you can add your name.
 And Alex will be answering those questions throughout.
 So if he can answer them straightway, he will.
 But otherwise we’ll save plenty of time at the end of the session to answer questions.

 All right.
 So let’s get on with the talk.